jknightlab/SepstratifieR/README.md

 SRS2 = Composed of sepsis patients with an immunocompetent profile.
 These individuals are at lower risk of mortality.

-SRS3 = Formed of healthy individuals or patients with mild infection.
+SRS3 = Composed mostly of healthy individuals.

 For more information on how SRS groups were originally defined, please refer to the following publications: